jamesloyys/Real-Time-Object-Detection/README.md

-# Real-Time-Object-Detection
-A Low Latency Real-Time Object Detection App using your Webcam.
-Built using TensorFlow and OpenCV.
+# A Low Latency Real-Time Object Detection App.
+Built using TensorFlow and OpenCV

 ## TLDR
 This project uses a multithreaded approach to create a low latency real-time objection detection app.
 Built using Tensorflow's Object Detection API and OpenCV.